deepinv/deepinv/docs/source/user_guide/reconstruction/sampling.rst

    * - **Method**
      - **Description**

-   * - :class:`deepinv.sampling.diffusion_sde.BaseSDE`
+   * - :class:`deepinv.sampling.BaseSDE`
      - Base class for defining a SDE with a drift term and a diffusion coefficient

-   * - :class:`deepinv.sampling.diffusion_sde.DiffusionSDE`
+   * - :class:`deepinv.sampling.DiffusionSDE`
      - Define automatically the reverse-time SDE from a forward SDE and a denoiser.

-   * - :class:`deepinv.sampling.diffusion_sde.VarianceExplodingDiffusion`
+   * - :class:`deepinv.sampling.VarianceExplodingDiffusion`
-     - The Variance-Exploding SDE, an instance of :meth:`deepinv.sampling.diffusion_sde.DiffusionSDE`
+     - The Variance-Exploding SDE, an instance of :meth:`deepinv.sampling.DiffusionSDE`

-   * - :class:`deepinv.sampling.diffusion_sde.PosteriorDiffusion`
+   * - :class:`deepinv.sampling.PosteriorDiffusion`
      - The Diffusion SDE class for Posterior Sampling, an subclass of :class:`deepinv.models.base.Reconstructor`

+   * - :class:`deepinv.sampling.NoisyDataFidelity`
+     - The base class for defining the noisy data-fidelity term, used to estimate the conditional score in the posterior sampling with SDE.

 We also provide generic methods for solving SDEs (and ODEs).